Saif al-Arab Gaddafi: Early life

-Saif al-Arab was born in 1982 in the Libyan capital of Tripoli.
-His father was Libyan leader Muammar Gaddafi, and his mother was Safia Farkash, Gaddafi's second wife.
-Saif al-Arab was wounded in the U.S. bombing attack of 1986 when he was four years old.
+Saif al-Arab was born in 1982 in the Libyan capital of Tripoli to Muammar Gaddafi and his second wife Safia Farkash.

+Saif al-Arab was wounded in the 1986 U.S. bombing of Libya when he was four years old.

 Life in Munich

 In 2006, Saif al-Arab came to Munich with an Italian tourist visa for a proposed study.
 In November that year, Saif al-Arab became involved in a fight with a nightclub bouncer, after his girlfriend was thrown out of Munich's "4004" nightclub for performing a strip show for Saif al-Arab.
 In the resulting scuffle Saif al-Arab received a cut to his head.
 Although Saif al-Arab was charged, the Munich public prosecutor dropped charges on the basis that a prosecution would not be in the public interest.
 German police later received reports that Saif al-Arab was planning an acid attack against the bouncer and the Libyan embassy in Germany unsuccessfully attempted to secure diplomatic immunity for Saif al-Arab.
-By March 2007, Saif al-Arab's location was not known and it was thought that he was not in Germany.
+By March 2007, Saif al-Arab's location was not known, and it was thought that he was not in Germany.

 In 2008, Saif al-Arab again stayed in Munich.
 Excessive noise from the exhaust of his Ferrari F430 led to questions from the German police and his car being impounded.
 Also that year Saif al-Arab was suspected of attempting to smuggle an assault rifle, a revolver and munitions from Munich to Paris in a car with diplomatic number plates.
 However, the case was later dropped as the alleged weapons were never found and the German public prosecutor decided that there was insufficient evidence to proceed with a prosecution.
 The Guardian newspaper reported that German police officers had stated that the case was dropped out of fear that German businesses and residents in Libya would suffer retaliatory action, although this was denied by the German prosecutor's office.
 In addition to his studies, Al Jazeera reported Saif al-Arab engaged in unspecified business activities and spent much of his time partying while in Munich.
 Notwithstanding these media reports, Saif al-Arab was viewed as the most low-profile of Gaddafi's sons.